theFranco2/homebrew-tips/README.md

 # Tips
-tips gives you the hint you just need to start using the CLI. *Simply*
+Tips gives you the hint you just need to start using the CLI.